joelnet/articles/2018-05-09---i-heart-ramda--partial_application_with_curry/Partial_Application_with_Curry.md

   .then(tokenContract.getTokenAtIndex(account)) //=> then "success"
 ```

-Curry an Partial Application allowed us to trim `i =>` and `, i` off the ends of our function inside `then`.
+Curry and Partial Application allowed us to trim `i =>` and `, i` off the ends of our function inside `then`.
 This is a pattern you will see _often_.
 The single argument supplied from the `then` function (in this case it's `i`) will become the final argument of the function to be called in `tokenContract.getTokenAtIndex`.

 Futher research: The process of omitting the `i` at the end is called point-free or tacit programming.
 The argument `i` being the "point".